Kong/kubernetes-ingress-controller/docs/troubleshooting.md

 Using the flag `--v=XX` it is possible to increase the level of logging.
 In particular:

-- `--v=3` shows details about the service, Ingress rule and endpoint changes
+- `--v=3` shows details about the service, Ingress rule, and endpoint changes

 ## Authentication to the Kubernetes API Server